The Muscle-Building Diet Guide for Skinny Women

 How to Gain Weight: Calories

-To gain weight, you need to be in a calorie surplus.
-When you consume fewer calories than your body needs, your body is forced to burn stored energy (fat and muscle) to get the energy it needs.
+To gain weight you need to be in a calorie surplus.
+When you consume fewer calories than your body needs, your body is forced to burn stored energy (fat) and stored nutrients (muscle) to get the energy it needs.
 This causes weight loss.
 However, when you consume more calories than your body needs, your body has a surplus of energy, and that energy can be stored.

 - Calorie surplus = weight gain